Are you putting milk in tea–yay or nay?

 Just like in tea’s historic homes of China and India, when tea made its way over to Britain during the days of the Empire, it became a part of culture and tradition.

 As it grew in popularity, drinking tea was adopted by the upper classes.
-With it came one of the biggest debates which still surrounds putting milk in tea: before or after the water?
+With it came one of the biggest debates surrounding putting milk in tea: before or after the water?

-In English society, adding the milk second was a way to show that you were serving out of the finest china.
+In English society, adding the milk second was a way to show that you were serving out of the most delicate china.
 This is because it was believed better quality crockery wouldn’t crack with the addition of boiling water, whereas cheaper cups needed to be cooled with milk.

 This is still a big question, with polls and scientific studies devoted to it – Brits take their tea seriously!